CodePlatoon/algo-stock-picker/README.md

 * You need to buy before you can sell
 * Pay attention to edge cases like when the lowest day is the last day or the highest day is the first day.
+* Make sure you translate the driver code in the spec file to Mamba and Jasmine tests.

 # Example